jjasghar/jjasghar.github.io/about.md

 title: About
 permalink: /about/
 ---

-JJ is a Sr. Partner Engineer at Chef, he was also the PTL for the Openstack-Chef project, and helped bootstrap the OSOps project in OpenStack.
-He lives in Austin, Texas and still is itching for Google Fiber.
+JJ works with Strategic Technical Alliances at Chef Software making integrations work with Chef, Habitat, and InSpec..
+He works on everything from Azure, VMware, OpenStack, and Cisco with everything in between.
+He also heads up the Chef Partner Cookbook Program, dubbed Sippy Cup, to make sure customers of Chef and vendors get the highest quality certified cookbooks.

-He enjoys a good strong stout, hoppy IPA, and some Dwarf Fortress or Factorio.
-He's a member of the Church of Emacs, and chooses Ubuntu over CentOS.

-He's a father and husband, if he's not trying to automate his job away he's trying to convince his daughters to "be button makers not button pushers."
+He lives and grew up in Austin, Texas.
+He enjoys a good strong stout, hoppy IPA, and some team building Artemis, madding Dwarf Fortress or Rimworld or pair programming cluster Factorio.
+He's a member of the Church of Emacs, though jumps into Vim on remote machines.
+He usually chooses Ubuntu over CentOS, but secretly wants FreeBSD everywhere.
+He's always trying to become a better Ruby developer, but flirts with Go, Rust, and only when he has to, Node.
+A father and husband, if he's not trying to automate his job away he's always to convince his daughters to "be button makers not button pushers."